nicokaiser/koa-encrypted-session/README.md

     key: 'session',
     maxAge: 7 * 24 * 3600 * 1000,
     secret: 'insert 32 random characters here'
-    /** Warning: If a session cookie is stolen, this cookie will never expire */ /** Additional options from koa-session can be used */ }, app));
+    /** Additional options from koa-session can be used */ }, app));
 ```